 Yellow Fever Vaccines

-Effective yellow fever (YF) vaccines are available in the Caribbean, Europe, South America, the United States, and the United Kingdom in 2025.
+Effective yellow fever (YF) vaccines are available in the Caribbean, Europe, South America, the United States, and the United Kingdom in August 2025.
 YF vaccines have been listed by the World Health Organization (WHO) for decades.
 According to the U.S. Centers for Disease Control and Prevention (CDC) Yellow Book 2026, yellow fever vaccination is recommended for people aged nine months or older who are traveling to or living in areas at risk for the yellow fever virus.
-The WHO, the European Medicines Agency (EMA), the Pan American Health Organization (PAHO), and the CDC state that a single yellow fever vaccination can provide protection and promote sustained yellow fever immunity in approximately 90% of people vaccinated.
-The 17D yellow fever vaccine was initially approved for human use in 1938.
-However, 17D never underwent phase III clinical trials to evaluate safety or efficacy.
+The WHO, the European Medicines Agency (EMA), the Pan American Health Organization (PAHO), and the CDC state that a single yellow fever vaccination can provide protection and promote sustained immunity to yellow fever in approximately 90% of people vaccinated.
+The 17D yellow fever vaccine was approved for human use in 1938 and in Europe in 2006.

 Yellow Fever Vaccines 2025

 According to a study in Nature, approximately 850 million 17D vaccine doses have been distributed since authorization.
-In 2023, nearly 62 million individuals received vaccinations under the World Health Organization's (WHO) Eliminate Yellow Fever Epidemics (EYE) strategy.
-Reports in 2023 indicate a six million 17D-213 vaccine dose capacity in the global stockpile.
+As of 2025, yellow fever vaccination appointments are offered at travel clinics and pharmacies in the United States.
+In 2023, nearly 62 million individuals received vaccinations under the WHO Eliminate Yellow Fever Epidemics (EYE) strategy.
+The yellow fever vaccine stockpile is an emergency reserve of six million doses, funded by GAVI and managed by the International Coordinating Group on Vaccine Provision.

 Stamaril® vaccine is available internationally in about 40 countries.

-Sanofi's vYF-247 5 vaccine candidate Log CCID50 dose showed optimal viremia, safety, and immunogenicity in a first-in-human phase 1 clinical trial and was chosen for subsequent development. vYF-247 was cloned from YF-VAX and adapted for growth in serum-free Vero cells.
+Sanofi's vYF-247 vaccine candidate showed optimal viremia, safety, and immunogenicity in a first-in-human phase clinical trial and was chosen for subsequent development. vYF-247 was cloned from YF-VAX and adapted for growth in serum-free Vero cells.

 Bio-Manguinhos Yellow fever vaccine - The National Immunization Program offers the yellow fever vaccine in Brazil.

-Institut Pasteur Yellow fever vaccine is produced at the Institut Pasteur in Dakar.
-The WHO approved the laboratory to supply the yellow fever vaccine to Expanded Programs on Immunization in Africa.
+The Institut Pasteur Yellow fever vaccine is produced at the Institut Pasteur in Dakar.
+The WHO approved the laboratory to supply the yellow fever vaccine to the Expanded Programs on Immunization in Africa.

-Chumakov Institute Yellow fever vaccine - The Chumakov Center is a research organization in medical virology.
+Chumakov Institute Yellow Fever Vaccine.
+The Chumakov Center is a research organization specializing in medical virology.
 The vaccine is a freeze-dried virus-containing suspension of specific pathogen-free chick embryo tissues infected with attenuated Yellow Fever virus, strain 17D.

 RegaVax is a vaccine candidate that utilizes the genetic code of the yellow fever vaccine virus as a carrier (or vector) for the coronavirus's genetic code.

 SII YFV, containing the 17D-213 vaccine strain, has been developed in India.
-A Phase I study evaluated the safety and immunogenicity of healthy adult volunteers.
-This YFV was found safe and immunogenic by IM and SC routes.
+A Phase I study evaluated the safety and immunogenicity in healthy adult volunteers.
+This YFV was found to be safe and immunogenic when administered by IM and SC routes.

 Yellow Fever Vaccine Boosters